luizppa/third-person-camera/README.md

 ### Controls

 The available control settings are relative to the camera movement axis inputs, horizontal and vertical sensitivity, and axis invertion.
+The defaults are:

 <p align="center">
   <img src="./Assets/Docs/controls-settings.png" alt="Controls"/>